-The above said places are fixed for normal course of election but there are provisions for a MP to vote in his State capital and a MLA to vote in Parliament house at Delhi or any other state capital.
+The above-said places are fixed for the normal course of an election but there are provisions for an MP to vote in his State capital and an MLA to vote in Parliament house at Delhi or any other state capital.
 Provided, that they have to intimate the Election Commission well in advance (ten days) for necessary arrangements.

 An elector cannot exercise his vote at a Presidential election by proxy.
-Unlike in Parliamentary and Assembly elections, a disabled or illiterate cannot take help of any of his companion rather has to take assistance of Presiding officer to caste his vote.
+Unlike in Parliamentary and Assembly elections, a disabled or illiterate cannot take help of any of his companions rather has to take the assistance of a Presiding officer to cast his vote.

-The counting is done in the office of Returning Officer at New Delhi.
+The counting is done in the office of Returning Officer in New Delhi.

-If the candidate is not elected at first time, the second preferences will be taken into consideration and the candidate will least vote will be excluded.
+If the candidate is not elected for the first time, the second preference will be taken into consideration and the candidate will least vote will be excluded.
 All the ballot papers on which second preference is not marked and even the third or fourth preferences are marked, will get exhausted.

 Even after the exclusion of the candidates receiving the lowest number of votes, no candidate secures the requisite quota and ultimately one candidate remains as the lone continuing candidate, he is declared elected even if he has failed to secure the quota sufficient to secure the return of a candidate.